hosilva/mplstyle/README.md

 # mplstyle
-A collection of customized matplotlib styles sheets.
+A collection of customized [Matplotlib](http://matplotlib.org) styles sheets.

 For my own usage, but  might be of interest for someone else.